microchad/bw/src/routes/docs/02_words-vs-patterns.md

 <caption>After being shown a random collection of words and shapes, participants had much higher levels of recall for shapes than words</caption>

-Being able to recognise shapes more easily than words bears out anecdotally too - we tend to remember faces more easily than names (commonsensical, given that our eye sight and facial recognition abilities predated our use of language).
+Being able to recognise shapes more easily than words bears out anecdotally too - we tend to remember faces more easily than names (which makes sense, given that our eye sight and facial recognition abilities predated our use of language).

 This phenomenon is known as the "Picture Superiority Effect".

 ### The Litmus Test

-Let's see if this works - in the spaces provided, have a go at recalling the missing words, or the missing colours/pattern from the test above.
+Let's see if this works - in the spaces provided, have a go at recalling the missing words and the missing colours/pattern from the test above.
 No cheating!
-And remember, you didn't know this was coming and there was no money on the line.

 ![alt text](/test.svg)

 How did you do? 😄
-​